Einstein's Theory of Relativity

 reliable

-principle in physics seems to be the principle of
+in physics seems to be the principle of mass-energy

-energy from nothing.
-We do not believe that absolute creation from
+mass or energy from nothing.
+We do not believe that absolute

 In